sahadnk72/sahadnk72.github.io/_posts/2014-09-08-bypass-email-oculus.md

 Also, any user who registers for a normal account with their employee email for eg:, `alice@xcompany.com` would be automatically added to the company account as a member.

-For all of the things mentioned above to happen,the users should verify their email address by clicking on a verification link received to mail inbox.
+For all of the things mentioned above to happen, the users should verify their email address by clicking on a verification link received to mail inbox.

 What if an attacker manages to bypass the verification system?